Why Mobile App Security Matters to Crypto Digital Wallet Developers

 Spoofing is also a threat.
 A modified app could accept identification data like passport images from external, untrusted sources.
 Moreover, a threat actor can modify the app to enable the upload of fake images by directly accessing the server API whose keys have not been properly obfuscated in the app code.
 Then a cybercriminal could use a digital wallet to make cryptocurrency transactions hiding his/her identity to overcome local authorities’ regulations or to trade illegal goods and services with a further layer of anonymity.

-To start with, you cannot develop a plan if you don’t understand the potential threat landscape.
-Just as developers create a software architecture prior to software development, they also need to design a threat model and security architecture as part of their software architecture.
-There are two key aspects to mobile app security.
-There are potential vulnerabilities present in the software which might be directly exploitable by an attacker.
-Another threat is whether an attacker might be able to gain critical insights into the operation of an app using reverse engineering.
+To start, developers must understand the potential threat landscape in order to build the best security strategy.
+Just as they create a software architecture prior to development, they also need to design a threat model and security architecture as part of their software planning process.
+There are two key aspects to mobile app security: potential vulnerabilities present in the software that might be directly exploitable by an attacker and whether an attacker might be able to gain critical insights into the operation of an app using reverse engineering.
+To address both vulnerabilities and preventing reverse engineering, developers should:

-AppSweep is a mobile app security testing tool that can detect vulnerabilities in an app before attackers can.
-Developers can routinely scan the software implementing or accessing the digital wallets for vulnerabilities and remediate them before releasing the app in the market.
+- Build continuous testing into their development process.
+Utilize mobile app security testing tools to detect vulnerabilities in an app before attackers can.
+Routinely scan the software implementing or accessing the digital wallets for vulnerabilities and remediate them before releasing the app in the market.

-Guardsquare’s DexGuard and iXGuard solutions fortify digital wallet apps with multiple layers of obfuscation and runtime application self-protection checks (RASP).
+- Implement obfuscation and runtime application self-protection (RASP).
+To fortify digital wallet apps, use multiple layers of code obfuscation and runtime application self-protection checks.
 Obfuscation makes it harder for attackers to perform static analysis to find, for instance, keys that would give them access to server endpoints.
-RASP checks allow developers to protect their apps from dynamic analysis, used to tamper with digital wallets while they are running.
+RASP checks allow developers to protect their apps from dynamic analysis, which attackers use to tamper with digital wallets while they are running.
 This mitigates the risk of lifting data from memory or phone storage.